Assemblé was a VR experience created for the course Building Virtual Worlds at Carnegie Mellon's Entertainment Technology Center

 You can read a little bit more about the project on the ETC website.

-My duties as Producer for Assemblé lay primarily in the logistical realm, arranging team and SCRUM meetings and making sure that the internal deadlines that we had set for certain assets and set-pieces to be completed were done by said date.
+My duties as Producer for Assemblé lay primarily in the logistical realm, arranging team and Scrum stand-up meetings and making sure that the internal deadlines that we had set for certain assets and set-pieces to be completed were done.

 Courtesy of Tom Du